SoluzioniFutura/SF-Env/README.md

 ---

 Log the current NODE_ENV, checking if it is supported in the application.
-If it's is not, overrides it with the default one.
+If it's not, overrides it with the default one.
 Colors are from npm [Colors](https://www.npmjs.com/package/colors "Colors"), check the docs to see available ones.

 1 - you can fully customize your environment set and the default environment if NODE_ENV is not set: